pitt-crc/user-manual/docs/hardware_profiles/smp.md

 # SMP Cluster

-The SMP cluster is designed for workloads that run on a single node using shared memory parallelism.
+The SMP cluster is designed for workloads that run on a single server using shared memory parallelism.
 Each node provides multiple CPU cores with access to a common memory space, making the cluster well suited for multithreaded applications, OpenMP codes, and jobs that do not require distributed computing across multiple nodes.